 “It’s easier to kill one person.
 It’s less risk for yourself getting apprehended,” he said.

 The most recent victim was found dead after police received a call of a shooting.
 Authorities declined to say whether the killing was carried out in a way similar to the other deaths.

 Muhammad Afzaal Hussain had worked as a field organizer for a local congresswoman’s campaign.

 Democratic Rep. Melanie Stansbury issued a statement praising him as “one of the kindest and hardest working people” she has ever known.
 She said the urban planner was “committed to making our public spaces work for every person and cleaning up legacy pollution.”

 As land-use director for the city of Española — more than 85 miles (137 kilometers) north of Albuquerque — Hussain worked to improve conditions and inclusivity for disadvantaged minorities, according to the mayor’s office.

-The city staff “has lost a member of our family, and we all have lost a brilliant public servant,” Española Mayor John Ramon Vigil said in a news release.
+The city staff “has lost a member of our family, and we all have lost a brilliant public servant who wanted to service and improve his community,” Española Mayor John Ramon Vigil said in a news release.

 Dazio reported from Los Angeles and Fam from Winter Park, Florida.
-Associated Press writer Lindsay Whitehurst in Washington and AP news researchers Rhonda Shafner and Jennifer Farrar in New York contributed to this report.
+Associated Press news researchers Rhonda Shafner and Jennifer Farrar in New York contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.